 Plastic Injection Molding defects

 Injection molding is a complex technology and problems may happen every time.
 A new custom made of an injection mold has some issue is very normal, to solve the mold issue we need to fix and test the mold several times, normally two or three times trial can completely solve all o issue, for some of the cases only need one-time mold trial can be approved the samples. and finally, all of the issues are solved completely.
-Below are most of the molding issues and the troubleshooting skill to solve those issues.
+Below are most of the injection molding defects and the troubleshooting skills to solve those issues.

 Injecting material into the cavity, molten material does not completely fill the cavity, resulting in the product lacking material.
 This is called Short Molding or Short Shot as shown in the picture, there are lots of reason to cause the short shot issues,

 Fault Analysis and Method for Correction the defects

 - Improper selection of injection molding machine – When choosing plastic injection machines, the maximum shot weight of the plastic injection machine must be bigger than the weight of the product.
 During verification, the total injection volume (including the plastic product, runner and trimming) shall not be more than 85% of the plasticizing capacity of the machine.

 - Insufficient supply of material -The bottom of the feed position might have “bridging the hole” phenomena.
 The shot stroke of the injection plunger should be added to increase the supply of material.

 - Poor flow factor of raw material – improve mold injection system, for example, by proper design of runner location, by enlarging gates, runner and feeder size, and by using a bigger nozzle, etc. In the meantime, the additive can be added to the raw material to improve the flow rate of the resin or change the material with a better flow rate.